 1. The AIoT AF sends AIoT Disable Request for disabling an AIoT device with disable type (i.e., permanent or temporary) to the AIoT NF/AMF via the NEF.

-2. The AIoT NF/AMF instructs paging with status indication to the UE reader via CP or via a PDU Session, or to the RAN reader.
+2. The AIoT NF/AMF instructs paging with status indication and a NONCENW to the UE reader via DL NAS message (CP method) or via a PDU Session (UP method), or to the RAN reader.

-3. The RAN reader or UE reader broadcasts an AIoT paging message for the AIoT device with status indication.
+3. The RAN reader or UE reader broadcasts an AIoT paging message for the AIoT device with status indication and the NONCENW.